Leonardo da Vinci: Location of remains

 Houssaye postulated that the unusually large skull was an indicator of Leonardo's intelligence; author Charles Nicholl describes this as a "dubious phrenological deduction".
 At the same time, Houssaye noted some issues with his observations, including that the feet were turned toward the high altar, a practice generally reserved for laymen, and that the skeleton of 1.73 m seemed too short.
 Art historian Mary Margaret Heaton wrote in 1874 that the height would be appropriate for Leonardo.
 The skull was allegedly presented to Napoleon III before being returned to the Château d'Amboise, where they were re-interred in the chapel of Saint Hubert in 1874.
 A plaque above the tomb states that its contents are only presumed to be those of Leonardo.

-It has since been theorized that the folding of the skeleton's right arm over the head may correspond to the paralysis of Leonardo's right hand.
+It has since been theorised that the folding of the skeleton's right arm over the head may correspond to the paralysis of Leonardo's right hand.
 In 2016, it was announced that DNA tests would be conducted to determine whether the attribution is correct.
 The DNA of the remains will be compared to that of samples collected from Leonardo's work and his half-brother Domenico's descendants; it may also be sequenced.

 In 2019, documents were published revealing that Houssaye had kept the ring and a lock of hair.
 In 1925, his great-grandson sold these to an American collector.
-Sixty years later, another American acquired them, leading to them being displayed at the Leonardo Museum in Vinci beginning on 2 May 2019, the 500th anniversary of the artist's death.
+Sixty years later, another American acquired them, leading to their being displayed at the Leonardo Museum in Vinci beginning on 2 May 2019, the 500th anniversary of the artist's death.